Er-Asif-Khan/Pixaura/README.md

-# SmartVision Hub is an internship Project
+# SmartVision Hub
 <br>
-made by ASIF KHAN
+An Internship Project made by ASIF KHAN